v7herman4/Copilot-and-Genie/README.md

 3. Save and publish the Agent Flow.

 ## FAQs / Support
 Access error on Key Vault: Go to your Key Vault, Settings -> Networking .
-Make sure "Allow public access from all networks" is selected.
+Make sure "Allow public access from all networks" is selected. <br><br>

-Error making HTTP call: make sure the GenieWarehouse is started: go to your databricks workspace -> Compute -> SQL warehouses -> GenieWarehouse (click Play button on the right)
+Error making HTTP call: make sure the GenieWarehouse is started: go to your databricks workspace -> Compute -> SQL warehouses -> GenieWarehouse (click Play button on the right) <br>
+You can also test the Genie to ensure it is running: https://learn.microsoft.com/en-us/rest/api/databricks/workspaces/list-by-subscription?view=rest-databricks-2024-05-01&tabs=HTTP <br><br>

-Error making HTTP call with authentication errors: ensure your developer token still exists: go to your databricks workspace -> Profile icon -> Settigns -> Developer -> Access tokens
+Error making HTTP call with authentication errors: ensure your developer token still exists: go to your databricks workspace -> Profile icon -> Settigns -> Developer -> Access tokens <br><br>

 ## Collaborators